Experienced Alimony Lawyers Working for Centennial Clients

 The key to successfully resolving an alimony case rests with having a firm grasp on both the law and the facts of your specific situation.
 At Plog & Stein, our attorneys are equally adept at negotiating alimony settlements or taking your case to trial.
 There is no automatic entitlement to alimony in the state of Colorado.
 Maintenance can be awarded when one spouse has insufficient financial resources to provide for their reasonable needs, but any award must also consider the financial ability of the prospective payer to pay.
 For Centennial residents, your divorce and alimony case will likely be heard in the Arapahoe County District Court.
 Colorado maintenance is generally calculated from advisory guidelines set forth in C.R.S.
 14-10-114.
 If your marriage lasted from 3 years to 20 years and your combined annual income is less than $360,000, an alimony formula and time table will usually be applied.
-The formula is 40% of the higher earner’s income minus 50% of the lower earner’s income.
-Factors like property division can affect the net result.
+The base formula is 40% of the higher earner’s income minus 50% of the lower earner’s income.
+However, statutory changes starting in 2019 have impacted that formula as a reaction to changes in federal tax code tied into alimony and deductions.
+Factors like property division can also affect the net result.
 Moreover, each case is different and the use of this formula is not mandatory.
 As such, it’s important that you speak with a dedicated Centennial alimony attorney to truly understand what your options are moving forward.

 During the earlier stages of your divorce case, an initial assessment will be made by both sides regarding whether alimony is going to be an issue.
 Generally, this is done after financial disclosures are made.
 In some cases, there may be further questions regarding income, the legitimacy of expenses or property which can only be answered through the issuance of formal written discovery, designed to provide more information.
 The nuances and details that are tied into any alimony analysis, coupled with the discretion the judge has should your case go to hearing, can make alimony a sometimes hotly contested issue for either side.